The Spots On The Amalfi Coast You Need to Visit Immediately!

-Where is the Amalfi coast?
+Where is the Amalfi Coast?

 The Amalfi Coast is a stunning 50 odd kilometer stretch of coast running along the southern edge of Italy’s Sorrentine Peninsula, and it truly is what dreams are made of.
+If your headed here make sure you find out what the cheapest place to fly into italy are!

 Beautifully coloured houses line the cliff tops, the stunning warm turquoise waters, the cute harbours, and the pizza.
 How could we forget the pizza.
 No wonder the Amalfi Coast is one of the most popular (and loved) holiday destinations in Italy.